-Southern California Landscape Pest Control
+Southern California Commercial Pest Control

-Providing High-Quality Solutions for over 45 Years
+Providing High-Quality Solutions for Over 45 Years

 Are your trees and plants suffering on account of an infestation of damaging pests?
 Stay Green can help you take back your landscape and restore it to its original thriving condition.
+We provide pest control services for commercial properties, HOA's, governmental properties, malls, airports, and municipalities.

 Our Southern California landscape pest control specialists provide organic, eco-friendly treatments to protect shrubs, grasses, trees, and flowers from insects, snails, rodents, and other pests.
 With over 45 years of experience, we have the expertise to deliver efficient and effective solutions.